An attelet is an inedible garnish for dishes.

-It consists of a thin metal skewer, usually silver or gold plated, pointy at one end for sticking into food, and at the other end having a decorative top.
+It consists of a thin metal skewer, usually silver or gold plated.
+It is sharply pointed at one end for sticking into food; the other end has a decorative top.
 Themes for the decoration include hunting, fishing, a coat of arms, etc.

 You insert an attelet into food in a manner such that the decorative top is on display.

 Though the small device is considered a garnish in itself, often small edible garnishes were skewered with them and then pinned to the larger food item.
 For fish, you might skewer a piece of lemon, a small piece of vegetable, a crayfish, a small shrimp.
 For meat, perhaps a cock’s comb, a truffle, quenelles, mushrooms, etc.

 The French chef Marie-Antoine Carême used attelets a good deal in his presentation.

 The word “attelet” later came to be used, incorrectly, to mean food on a skewer.